codersaur/SmartThings/devices/fibaro-dimmer-2/README.md

 The settings in this section can be used to specify the value of all writable device parameters.
 It is recommended to consult the [manufacturer's manual](http://manuals.fibaro.com/dimmer-2/) for a full description of each parameter.

+If no value is specified for a parameter, then it will not be synched with the device and the existing value in the device will be preserved.

 ##### Auto-calibration:
 If parameter #13 is used to force auto-calibration of the device, any values that are specified for parameters #1, #2, and #30 will be ignored.
 Monitor the _Live Logging_ tab in the IDE to discover what the new auto-calibrated values are.